-Images are hugely important for maximizing engagement with your Facebook link posts.
+Images are hugely important for maximizing engagement when sharing links on Facebook.
 Users are much more likely to click on a link if it includes a large, eye-catching image.

 In fact, according to a study by Buzzsumo, Facebook posts containing images generate 2.3x more engagement than those without.

-Meanwhile, some have argued that link posts are more successful than image posts at actually driving web traffic to your domain since they direct users straight to your website.
+Meanwhile, others have argued that link posts are more successful than image posts at actually driving web traffic to your domain since they direct users straight to your website.

 The thing about link posts with image previews is that you get the best of both worlds.

 To be clear, Facebook actually prefers link posts with preview images over photo posts with links in the captions.
 According to their research, links in the link post format receive over twice as many link clicks on average as links buried in photo captions.